 - Can I use my AT&T LTE SIM to obtain AT&T (or other) LTE service on a Verizon Wireless LTE device?

-No, Verizon Wireless LTE devices are intended to be used with Verizon Wireless LTE SIMs only and they cannot be moved from one device to another.
+No, SCADADroid® units with Verizon Wireless LTE modems are intended to be used with Verizon Wireless LTE SIMs only, and they cannot be moved from one device to another.
 They are registered to the specific IMEI.

 - Where is the SIM slot located on the SCADADroid®?

-Inside of the SCADADroid®, open the top plate by removing 4 screws of the SCADADroid® and you will see the spot for the SIM card to be inserted.
-Protected with a slide lock mechanism.
+Inside of the SCADADroid®.
+Open the top plate by removing 4 screws of the SCADADroid® and you will see the slide-lock mechanism for the SIM card to be inserted.
+The SIM slides into a pivoting frame and locks onto the contact pads of the board.
+See the Quick Start Guide on the Manuals and Downloads page for a visual guide.

 - What kind of data plan do I need?

-If you are planning on using text/SMS, we recommend that you get a good SMS plan.
-In addition, if you wish to connect to a VPN server, email, or remotely connect through the SCADADroid® to the internet, you will also need a data plan.
+If you are planning on using text/SMS, we recommend that you get a good cellular plan with unlimited SMS Texting.
+In addition, if you wish to connect to a VPN server, email, or remotely connect through the SCADADroid® to the internet, you will also need a cellular data plan.
+MQTT service may economize the amount of data sent over cellular, depending on your solution.

 LTE Bands: B2(1900), B4(AWS1700), B13(700)